ShuttleworthFoundation/agreement_templates/README.md

 Permissions beyond the scope of this license may be available from the Shuttleworth Foundation (https://www.shuttleworthfoundation.org/contact).

 You are free to use these templates entirely at your own risk.
-By using these templates you agree that it is not legal advice.
+By using a templates you agree that it is not legal advice.
 These templates have been drawn up for a specific legal jurisdiction.
 You may need to modify the templates for them to be suitable for your jurisdiction and circumstances.

 ### Fellowship Agreement - Explanatory Note